Richmond Community Neuro Rehabilitation Team

 • Speech and Language Therapy (SLT)

-In addition to the CNRT, there is also an Early Supported Discharge (ESD) Team based at Richmond Rehabilitation Unit.
+We also provide a Stroke Early Supported Discharge (ESD) service.
 This is an intensive rehabilitation service for stroke patients to facilitate early discharge home from hospital.

 physio at workWho we are